iplanwebsites/mdesjardins/README.md

 ## Todo

- - fix spacing of boxes on info page
+ - fix spacing of boxes on CREDIT page

- - higher-res images for BG on info page...

  - propper width of image container... maybe use 2:3 ratio to do average math with the number of image inside the div??

  - propper  texts + logo on credits page.